RK-Sharath/QueryCraft/readme.md

     <img src= "image/annotaion_tool.gif">

 2. **Data ingestion**: Data ingestion module can be used for ingesting your data to Db2 on IBM Cloud.
+Please make sure to include db_id field (schema name) along with the dataset.

     <img src= "image/Db2_ingestion.gif">